FrancescaV/GettingAndCleaningData/README.md

   *dat_train <- cbind(dat_train,train_sub)*

-- Adding a "type" column to denote test and train data (not required in Homework), but still good practice.
+- Adding a "type" column to denote test and train data (not required in Homework), but still good practice:

   *library(dplyr)*